 In addition to its headquarters in New York, UN Women has established a regional architecture that includes six regional offices and 50 country offices located where UN Women is most operational.
 A recent evaluation of the regional architecture concluded that this organisational structure has increased UN Women's overall ability to implement its threefold mandate through a strong presence in the field.
 This field presence, as well as UN Women's increasing programming portfolio, has led UN Women to invest heavily in its internal processes and systems.
 Resultsbased management has therefore been an organisational priority for UN Women.
 Its new project and budget management system can, while complying with UN standards, deliver reports tailored to individual donors tracking, for example, core contributions against outcomes in the Strategic Plan.
-The organisation has a very strong financial management system and, in line with the 2014

-In the Strategic Plan covering the period 2018-2021, innovation technology is prioritized as one of the "drivers of change" in pursuit of the following five strategic outcomes:
+The organisation has a very strong In the Strategic Plan covering the period 2018-2021, innovation technology is prioritized as one of the "drivers of change" in pursuit of the following five strategic outcomes: